Health Care Technology

 Volgenau's Bioengineering Department partners dedicated Bioengineering faculty with leaders in Computer Science and Electrical and Computer Engineering in a collaborative program that also includes Mason's Biosciences faculty.
 The goal is to improve human health via research, innovation, and education.

-Courses that students interested in Health Care Technology can take include:
+See the university catalog for courses that students interested in Health Care Technology can take.

 Educational Programs Related to Health Care Technologies

 Develop new treatments for cancer patients using nanotechnology; help amputees regain mobility with sensor-equipped prostheses that respond to nerve impulses; or use computational math to understand population-based disease patterns.
 Our programs in bioengineering, electrical and computer engineering, computer science, and statistics and aim to find technical solutions to some of health care’s most pressing problems.

 The BS in applied information technology prepares students to apply IT to support business processes.
 The degree produces graduates with strong problem-solving, writing, and communication skills who successfully compete for technical employment and are prepared for advanced study.